 NEMA's emphasis on community based and people-centric programmes is borne out of the fact that communities that suffer the least damage and recover the fastest from disasters are those that can rely on their mutual support systems and their own resources.
-One of such initiatives achieved a major breakthrough in the area of search and rescue and epidemic evacuation, with the signing of the instrument by stakeholders, at a ceremony presided over by the Vice President of the Federal Republic of Nigeria, Dr. Goodluck Jonathan (GCON), who was also the Chairman of the Governing Council of NEMA.
+One of such initiatives achieved a major breakthrough in the area of search and rescue and epidemic evacuation, with the signing of the instrument by stakeholders at a and epidemic evacuation, with the signing of the instrument by stakeholders, at a ceremony presided over by the Vice President of the Federal Republic of Nigeria, Dr. Goodluck Jonathan (GCON), who was also the Chairman of the Governing Council of NEMA.